 Fat is an essential nutrient for our bodies.
-It provides energy.
-It helps our guts absorb certain vitamins from foods.
+It provides energy and helps our digestive system absorb certain vitamins from foods.
 But what types of fat should you be eating?
 Are there any you should avoid?
-According to the 2020-2025 Dietary Guidelines, we should choose foods that are full of nutrients but limited in saturated fat.
+Here is some information on the different types of fat:

-Unsaturated fats may help improve your blood cholesterol when used in place of saturated and trans fats.
+Unsaturated fats may help improve blood cholesterol levels when used in place of saturated and trans fats.
 For a healthier diet, select food with unsaturated fats from plants such as in avocados, olives and walnuts and fish such as in salmon, trout, and herring.
 Unsaturated oils include canola, olive, safflower, soybean and sunflower oil.

-- Cut back on foods containing saturated fat including desserts and baked goods, such as cakes, cookies, donuts, pastries, and croissants.
+- Cut back on foods containing saturated fat including desserts and baked goods such as cakes, cookies, donuts, pastries, and croissants.

 - Build meals around protein foods that are naturally low in saturated fat such as beans, peas, and lentils, as well as soy foods, skinless chicken, seafood, and lean meats.